 Simple English definitions for legal terms

-Read a random definition: surface issue
+Read a random definition: first-filed rule

 A praecipe is a type of legal document that tells someone to do something or explains why they should not do something.
 It comes from a Latin word that means "I command (or order) [this]."
 In the United States, praecipes are used to make a defendant do something or to ask the court to do something, like set a trial date or enter a judgment.
 The word "praecipe" is also used in other legal terms.